-Great towel storage ideas are essential for a tidy bathroom.
+Towel storage is essential to maintain a tidy bathroom.
 If you have just remodelled your bathroom, you will be doing everything you can to keep the new space looking clean, serene and clutter-free, and we have plenty of bathroom ideas to help you do that!
-But let's face it, nothing, after all, is more annoying than going to use the bathroom and finding it strewn with smelly, soggy towels.
+But let's face it, nothing, after all, is more annoying than going to use the bathroom and finding it strewn with smelly, soggy towels...

-If your bathroom storage doesn't cater for towels, it's likely they're forever damp and your bathroom's rarely guest-ready... so to never have to resort to throwing your towels over the edge of the bath again, check out our towel storage ideas below:
+If your bathroom storage doesn't currently cater for towels, it's likely they're forever damp and that your bathroom is rarely guest-ready... so to never have to resort to throwing your towels over the edge of the bath again, check out our towel storage ideas below:

 1. A novel towel storage idea: a towel rack that's also a chair

 In a small bathroom it's always worth choosing a versatile piece of furniture that does two jobs at once.
 We love the RÅGRUND towel rack chair by Ikea.
 Why limit it to the bathroom?
 It's the perfect storage buy for a hallway and bedroom, too.

 2. Need towel storage for a small bathroom?
 Use vertical space with ladder storage